-- How do I get the same step count as the Google Fit app?
+- How do I get the same values (step count, calories, distance etc.) as the Google Fit app?

 - Do I need to install the Fit app to use the APIs?